2012 Moscow shooting

+Shooting

 Five people were killed in a shooting spree in northeast Moscow in Russia.
-Hours before the shooting, Dmitry Vinogradov posted his hatred towards mankind on one of Russia's top social networks, Vkontakte.
-The gunman entered the warehouse on Chermanskaya Street at around 10:00 a.m. on Wednesday, 7 November 2012, dressed in camouflage gear and armed with two semiautomatic shotguns, a Saiga 12 variant and a Benelli M3 Super 90.
+Hours before the shooting, Dmitry Vinogradov posted a manifesto on Vkontakte expressing his hatred towards mankind and comparing humans to cancer.
+The gunman entered the warehouse on Chermanskaya Street at around 10:00 a.m. on Wednesday, 7 November 2012, dressed in camouflage gear and armed with two semiautomatic shotguns, a Vepr-12 and a Benelli M3 Super 90.

 He shot dead three men and two women, injuring two others, a male and female, at their desks before giving himself up to security guards.
 One of the injured died during the night while in intensive care, having suffered from critical gunshot wounds.
 Vinogradov's girlfriend was said to be safe.
+The shooting ended when Vinogradov was subdued by a colleague, Yury Marchenko, after one of his guns ran out of ammunition, which saved lives, and he was then detained by Rigla's guards.
+After he was arrested, he shouted "kill me!" at the guards.